Check Back in 2019 For Our Next Solar Group Buy

 What is a Solar Group Buy?

 A solar group buy is when community members form a group and use their collective buying power to save on the total cost of going solar.
-The Solar East Side program can help Milwaukee residents invest in lower cost solar installations through the power of volume purchasing.
+This program can help Milwaukee area residents invest in lower cost solar installations through the power of volume purchasing.

 How Do Solar Group Buys Work?

-Reduced Price: Through the Solar East Side program, homeowners come together to purchase and install solar as a community, which saves significant costs as a result of the bulk purchasing of equipment.
+Reduced Price: Through Milwaukee's solar group buy program, homeowners come together to purchase and install solar as a community, which saves significant costs as a result of the bulk purchasing of equipment.
 The more residents that participate, the lower the cost will be for everyone.

-Selected Solar Installer: An Advisory Team was created to select the installer for Solar East Side.
-The Advisory Team consisted of a representative from Milwaukee Shines, the MREA, the Murray Hill Neighborhood Association, the UW-Milwaukee Office of Sustainability and a Milwaukee homeowner with solar.
-The team selected the solar installer through a competitive bid process that ensured quality work at a competitive cost.
-The chosen installer provided free solar site assessments to interested home and business owners and was available to answer questions at the scheduled Power Hours.
+Selected Solar Installer: An Advisory Team is created to select the installer for the group buy.
+The Advisory Team consists of a representative from Milwaukee Shines, the MREA, the neighborhood association, and a Milwaukee homeowner with solar.
+The team selects the solar installer through a competitive bid process that ensured quality work at a competitive cost.
+The chosen installer provids free solar site assessments to interested home and business owners and should be available to answer questions at the scheduled Power Hours.

 Brought to you by:

-Milwaukee Shines has partnered with the Midwest Renewable Energy Association (MREA), the Riverwest Cooperative Alliance, various neighborhood organizations and even coordiated with other cities to coordinate neighborhood group buys.
+Over the past few years, Milwaukee Shines has partnered with the Midwest Renewable Energy Association (MREA), the Riverwest Cooperative Alliance, various neighborhood organizations and even coordiated with other cities on neighborhood group buys.
 The advantage of a group buy is the power of volume purchasing, which can significantly reduce the upfront costs of installing solar in your home or business.